-In addition to the Project Approval, the other primary regulatory requirement considered in the OEMP is the Colongra EPL 13036 issued under the Protection of the Environment Operations Act 1997 (POEO Act) and the Protection of the Environment Operations (General) Regulations 2009 (POEO Regulation).
+In addition to the Project Approval, the other primary regulatory requirement considered in the OEMP is the Colongra EPL 13036 issued under the Protection of the Environment Operations Act 1997 (POEO Act).
 A link to the latest version of the Colongra EPL 13036 is provided on the Snowy Hydro website and can be found on the EPA Public Register.